RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 #### Create Tests

-Making tests for your new feature or bug fix will help with maintenace and making sure things don't break in the future.
-See the [[RosettaAcademy]] documentation for more help on writing tests
+Making tests for your new feature or bug fix will help with maintenance and making sure things don't break in the future.
+See the [[RosettaAcademy]] documentation for more help on writing tests.

-Additionally, you'll want to run the existing tests locally to make sure you didn't inadvertantly break something.
+Additionally, you'll want to run the existing tests locally to make sure you didn't inadvertently break something.
 See [[Development Documentation]] for more info on how to run tests locally.

 #### Push your changes